bgoonz/gists-revamp/by-extension/markdown/Fundamenta.md

 #### Incomplete Article

-**Explain how React uses a tree data structure called the “virtual DOM” to model the DOM**
+**Explain how React uses a tree data structure called the “virtual DOM " to model the DOM**

 > ↠The Virtual DOM is an in-memory tree representation of the browser’s Document Object Model.
 React’s philosophy is to interact with the Virtual DOM instead of the regular DOM for developer ease and performance.